loudoweb/native-clipboard/README.md

 ```

 This should create (among others) the files `clipboard.dll` and `clipboard.lib` in the `native` directory.

+If you want to compile dll for 32bit, use the x86 VS developer prompt, and the x64 VS developer prompt to compile for 64 bit.

 ## Building the Haxe project